rickosborne/cascades/md/01-0-1-cruising-altitude.md

 "Those passengers standing by the curtain are probably smokers with seats back here.
 You could ask one of them to switch with you."

-He turned to look and seemed to perk up.
+He turned to look and seemed to perk up at the sight of a crowd jockeying for positions just beyond the divider.
 "Yeah, I can do that.
 Thanks, uh, Lily."